Marshall Code 50 Review

-Nice thing about this amp is that there is plenty of power on tap and you don’t have to dime it.
-I find that when it is dimed, it gets a bit flubby in the bass.
+The nice thing about this amp is that there is plenty of power on tap, and you don’t have to crank it.
+I find that when it is cranked, it gets a bit loose in the bass.

 But thanks to the power output, it sounds good in a band setting and has plenty of headroom!